 SUPERIOR WEED CONTROL, PARTICULARLY IN TOUGH SITUATIONS

-In 2017 an annual ryegrass control trial was conducted in Calingiri, WA, comparing Roundup Ready canola with one and two sprays of Roundup Ready Herbicide with PLANTSHIELD by Monsanto, along with ATR Bonito with a typical commercial regime of atrazine and clethodim.
+In 2017, an annual ryegrass control trial was conducted in Calingiri, WA comparing Roundup Ready canola with one and two sprays of Roundup Ready Herbicide with PLANTSHIELD by Monsanto, along with ATR Bonito with a typical commercial regime of atrazine and clethodim.
 The trial site had a moderate ryegrass population that was suspected to be susceptible to clethodim.
 The results showed the high levels of ryegrass control achieved when two sprays are applied in a Roundup Ready canola system.
-Also the trial emphasized the impact inadequate ryegrass control can have on canola yield.
+The trial also emphasised the impact inadequate ryegrass control can have on canola yield.
 Results from the trial are presented below:

 Alternative post-emergent chemical group with no residual plant back

-The Roundup Ready canola system provides superior weed control and enables use an alternative herbicide group in the early post-emergence phase (Application window: emergence to 6 leaf).
+The Roundup Ready canola system provides superior weed control and enables you to use an alternative herbicide group in the early post-emergence phase (Application window: emergence to 6 leaf).